Herdubreid/simple-ab/docs/build-mobile.md

 #### Prepare the package
 The package needs to be signed with your private key and 'zip align it'.
 For details, see [Ionic: 6.
 Publishing your app](https://ionicframework.com/docs/guide/publishing.html)
-My signed and zip-aligned SimpleAB can now be <a href="SimpleAB.apk" download>Installed on Android</a>
+My signed and zip-aligned SimpleAB can now be <a href="https://github.com/Herdubreid/simple-ab/releases/download/v0.1.0/SimpleAB.apk" download>Installed on Android</a>

 ## Build for iOS
 Build for iPhone and iPad require a macOS workstation.